Pay for your vignettes online and be sure that everything is handled for you Order conveniently and securely

 Are winter tires mandatory?

 Formally – no. Practically – yes.
-According to Swiss road traffic law, the vehicle must be technically sound and prepared for the prevailing road conditions.
-If you drive on a snowy road with summer tires, you are breaking the law because your car does not ensure safety for you or other road users.
+If you drive on a snowy road with summer tires, you are breaking the law because your car does not ensure the safety of road users.

-Key fact: If due to a lack of winter tires you block a road or cause a collision, you will be fined a very high amount, and your insurance company may completely refuse to pay compensation.
+Key fact: If you block the road due to a lack of winter tires, you will be fined, and the insurer may refuse to pay compensation.

 Technical Requirements – Standards 2026

-Min. tread1.6 mm (recommended 4 mm)Loss of insurance (regress)
+Min.
+Tread1.6 mm (recommended 4 mm)Loss of insurance

 ChainsMandatory with signFine approx. 100 CHF